 Different states have different policies when it comes to securing a title.
 It also depends on the type of property you wish to secure the title for.
 Generally, you can process title duplicates or replacements by mail, online, or in person.

 Yes.
-Title loans are perfect for people with bad credit since the main factor for approval is the asset and not your credit history.
+These loans are perfect for people with bad credit since the main factor for approval is the asset and not your credit history.

 Although your choices are limited, you can still get a loan after declaring bankruptcy.
 Talk to your lender about your options and see if any of it works for your financial situation.